 Panels and placement: How many panels?
-Are any of them located in compromising locations?
 Do they facilitate purposeful and directional compression, or are they just for show?
 And, how do they influence, or are they influenced by material selection?

 Stitching: Any suspicious looking threads out of the box?
 Are the seams located in places of high friction?
 Is it traditional stitching, flat-stitch, or ‘welded’ technology?

-Leg gripper: Is it worth a damn?
-Does it stay in place?
-Is there something compromising about it?
+Leg grippers: Are they worth a damn?
+Do they stay in place?
+Is there something compromising about them?
+Do they cause irritation?

-Upper (straps and construction): How are the straps?
+Upper (straps and construction): Do the straps bunch?
 Does the upper cover the whole body or provide breathability?
-Are vents positioned ideally, etc?
+Are vents well positioned?

-Compression: A potential artifact of sizing, but does the material bunch?
-Are there fitment issues that result in discomfort?
+Compression: A potential artifact of sizing - does the material bunch?
+Are there uncomfortable fit issues?
 Do they actually compress the muscle?
 Are there isolated points of pressure?

-‘Male-factor’: Let’s just call it what it is — our anatomy does not look like a department store mannequin.
+‘Male-factor’: For me, our anatomy does not look like a department store mannequin.
 Has the construction provided space for necessary anatomy?
 Or is it basically a gender neutral short?

-‘Nature factor’: When it’s time for a nature-break how difficult is it to take care of the roadside business?
-Fold yourself in half?
-Or do your work with upright posture?
+‘Nature factor’: When it’s time for a nature break, how difficult is it to take care of the roadside business?

 Manufacturing location: This can influence quality and price — an honest metric to understand the relationship between the two.